erictang000/erictang000.github.io/blog/bookshelf_winter.md

 #### Books in Progress
 * Good Economics for Hard Times - Abhijit Banerjee and Esther Duflo
-* The Premonition: A Pandemic Story - Michael Lewis
 * Elon Musk - Ashlee Vance
 * The Code Breakers - Walter Isaacson